A 7 Day Wilderness Meditation Retreat

 During the Zoom meeting, you may be able to arrange shared rides because you will need to get to Bamfield on your own.

-If you'd like to be notified for next year's trip, fill in the box so your name is on the list.
+If you'd like to be notified of next year's trip, fill in the box so your name is on the list.

 The Hike